-The Octave of ‘London, 1802’ like in any Petrarchan sonnet reveals the poet’s intension or purpose of writing the poem.
-The speaker addresses John Milton, hoping that he is alive at this in time (1802), for England needs him more now than the time he lived.
+The Octave of ‘London, 1802’ like in any Petrarchan sonnet reveals the poet’s intention or purpose of writing the poem.
+The speaker addresses John Milton, hoping that he is alive at this time (1802), for England needs him more now than at the time he lived.
 He expresses his plight, for the country has become like a swamp full of still water.
-When looking at England’s prosperous history, the county’s current religious values, Military, literature, common life, and the countries economic glory no longer the same.
+When looking at England’s prosperous history, the county’s current religious values, Military, literature, common life, and the country’s economic glory are no longer the same.
 The ultimate problem and reason for decadence are revealed in line 6, “We are selfish men.”
 Therefore, he calls upon Milton and seeks his help to uplift the people of England, to the former glory.
 He wants him to rise from death and give British society its “manners, virtue, freedom, power.”

 Lines 9 to 14